UUIDs, generated in bulk

 What is a UUID or GUID?

-A Universally Unique Identifier (UUID) or Globally Unique Identifier (GUID) is a 128-bit number used to identify information in computer systems.
-Standard UUIDs are formatted in five groups separated by hyphens (8-4-4-4-12 structure), totaling 36 characters.
+A Universally Unique Identifier (UUID), also called a GUID, is a 128-bit number used to identify data in computer systems.
+Standard UUIDs are formatted in five hyphen-separated groups (8-4-4-4-12), 36 characters total.

 How secure is this UUID generator?

-Our tool is "Privacy-First."
-The generator executes entirely in your browser using the native Web Crypto API (window.crypto.randomUUID()).
-No ID lists are ever transmitted, processed, or saved by our servers.
-The random values generated are cryptographically secure.
+This tool is privacy-first.
+Generation happens entirely in your browser via the native Web Crypto API (crypto.randomUUID()).
+No generated IDs are ever transmitted to or stored by our servers.

-What is the probability of a UUID collision?
+What is the chance of a UUID collision?

 What is the difference between uppercase and braces formatting?